Can A Bad Oxygen Sensor In A Car Cause Backfiring

 -If everything seems okay, replace your oxygen sensor.

-See also What Is The Use Of Oxygen Sensor In Car
+See also What Is A Speed Sensor In A Car

 How to Fix a Bad Oxygen Sensor